scottaohara/aria_links/README.md

 </span>
 ```

-__Option 2:__
+### Option 2
-Use this mark-up if you would like to display the link's URL if JavaScript is unavailable.
+Use the following mark-up if the static text should display a static URL, if JavaScript is unavailable:

 ```html
 <span data-action="aria-link">